 I love to use popsicle sticks in conjunction with the posters and worksheets included in our Multiplication Gears Resource Pack.
 Here are a few activity ideas:

 - Lead a whole class math activity or math warm-up by calling out a multiplication problem — for example, 5 x 3 = — and ask your students to hold up the correct popsicle stick to reflect the product.

 - Flip things around by holding up a craft stick displaying a product and encouraging your students to write the corresponding multiplication number sentence.

 - Encourage your students to work with a partner to recall facts and show the correct craft stick.

 This popsicle stick math activity is bursting with color and magnetic fun, and it’s incredibly easy to put together for your math centers.

 - colored popsicle sticks

 - colorful paper clips (make sure they are metal and not plastic).

-Teach smart and differentiate by giving your student the same learning tools, but mixing up the activity!
-For example four differentiated activities might include encouraging your student to:
+Differentiate by giving your student the same learning tools, but mixing up the activity!
+For example, four differentiated activities might include encouraging your student to:

 - attach the correct number of paper clips to match the given number 0-10 ( in ascending order).